 - Kyrgyzstan: Travelers arriving from Afghanistan, China, Iran, Japan, and Korea will be placed in quarantine for 14 days.

 - Russia: All land borders with China remain closed.
 Flights to and from China and Iran have been suspended indefinitely.
 Indefinite suspension of flights with South Korea enters into effect March 1, with the exception of Aeroflot (SU) and Korea Air (KE) flights between Moscow and Seoul, which will continue to operate.
 Non-Russian resident nationals of China, Hong Kong, and Iran are not currently allowed entry into Russia.

 - Switzerland: Flights to and from mainland China remain suspended until March 28.
 Authorities have banned all gatherings of over 1,000 participants, including demonstrations, public events, and major sporting events.

 - Tajikistan: Flights to and from China and Iran have been suspended indefinitely.
 Authorities have also indefinitely closed the Kulma Pass border crossing with China.

 - Turkmenistan: Authorities have indefinitely suspended all flights to and from China.

-- Uzbekistan: Authorities have indefinitely suspended flights from Afghanistan, Iran, and Italy, and closed the country's borders with Afghanistan.
+- Uzbekistan: Authorities have indefinitely suspended flights from Afghanistan, Iran, and Italy.

 Countries could expand their response in the coming weeks, particularly if COVID-19 activity increases in-country.
 The measures are unlikely to impact most travelers but may lead to immigration delays, especially for passengers from mainland China and other countries with significant numbers of COVID-19 cases.